San Gimignano

 San Gimignano (/it/; named after St. Geminianus) is a small walled medieval hill town in the province of Siena, Tuscany, north-central Italy.
 Known as the Town of Five Towers, San Gimignano is famous for its medieval architecture, unique in the preservation of about a dozen of its tower houses, which, with its hilltop setting and encircling walls, form "an unforgettable skyline".
 Within the walls, the well-preserved buildings include notable examples of both Romanesque and Gothic architecture, with outstanding examples of secular buildings as well as churches.
-The Palazzo Comunale, the Collegiata and Church of Sant' Agostino contain frescos, including cycles dating from the 14th and 15th centuries.
+The Palazzo Comunale, the Collegiata and Church of Sant'Agostino contain frescos, including cycles dating from the 14th and 15th centuries.
 The "Historic Centre of San Gimignano" is a UNESCO World Heritage Site.
-The town also is known for saffron, the dry aged and saffron infused Golden Ham, pecorino cheese and its white wine, Vernaccia di San Gimignano, produced from the ancient variety of Vernaccia grape grown on the sandstone hillsides of the area.
+The town is also known for saffron, its dry-aged and saffron infused Golden Ham, pecorino cheese, and local white wine—Vernaccia di San Gimignano—produced from the ancient variety of Vernaccia grape grown on the sandstone hillsides of the area.

 Territory

-The municipality of San Gimignano extends for 138 km² and is located on a hill in Val d'Elsa.
-The altitude difference is between a minimum of 64 meters a.s.l. in the plain of the river Elsa near Certaldo at a maximum of 631 meters in the area of Cornocchio.
+The municipality of San Gimignano extends for 138 km² and is located on a hill in Valdelsa.
+The altitude difference is between a minimum of 64 meters a.s.l. in the plain of the Elsa River near Certaldo at a maximum of 631 meters in the area of Cornocchio.

+San Gimignano borders the municipalities of Barberino Tavarnelle, Certaldo, Colle di Val d'Elsa, Gambassi Terme, Poggibonsi and Volterra.